PatrickSt1991/Samsung-Jellyfin-Installer/README.md

    - This will open a new menu
 4. Turn **Developer Mode** on
 5. Under the "IP address" option, enter the IP address of your computer (the one running Jellyfin 2 Samsung)
-   - If you don’t know it, open Command Prompt and run `ipconfig` (on Windows) or open Terminal and run `ifconfig` (on Mac/Linux) to find your local IP address
+   - If you donâ€™t know it, open Command Prompt and run `ipconfig` (on Windows) or open Terminal and run `ifconfig` (on Mac/Linux) to find your local IP address

-### 2. Find the TV’s IP Address
+### 2. Find the TVâ€™s IP Address

 1. Go to **Settings** > **General** > **Network** > **Network Status**
 2. The IP address will be shown under "IP Address" or "Network Information"